dvreeze/yaidom/docs/checklist.rst

 =========================

 * A very nice guide on effective use of Scala is the `Twitter Effective Scala`_ guide
+* Some language features should be used only with good reason, and could/should be absent in most code

+  * See for example `SIP 18`_, about modularization of language features
+  * For example, postfix operators are best avoided (outside DSLs), for their poor interaction with semicolon inference
+  * As another example, implicit conversions should be used with care
+  * Yet some implicit conversions are "more explicit" and safer than others.
+See for example JavaConverters versus JavaConversions
 * Joshua Suereth mentions the following things to avoid (in `Scala sink or swim`_)

   * The use of val or var in traits is problematic, because of the subtle initialization requirements